Power Line Corridor Mapping

 The Power Line module provides machine-learning algorithms for automatically classifying ground, transmission towers, power lines, buildings, and vegetation.
 It is possible to simulate the influence of environmental variabilities along the corridor.
 It can also detect a range of user-defined hazardous points, such as vegetation overgrowth and tree fall, after which will be included in a self-generated inspection report.
 The client defined the hazard threshold as seen below.

-Safety Distance Threshold
+Safe Distance Threshold

 |Potential Hazard||Horizontal Distance (m)||Vertical Distance (m)|